-I’m an Assistant Professor in the Department of Criminal Justice at Radford University, where I teach graduate and undergraduate courses on philosophical issues in criminal law and procedure, constitutional law, criminal justice public policy, and related areas.
+I’m an Associate Professor in the Department of Criminal Justice at Radford University, where I teach graduate and undergraduate courses on philosophical issues in criminal law and procedure, constitutional law, criminal justice ethics and public policy, and related areas.
 I completed my Ph.D. in philosophy at the University of Virginia, where I worked with A. John Simmons.
 My first book, The Retrieval of Liberalism in Policing, was recently published by Oxford University Press.
 Here is my CV.

 I worked as an FBI Special Agent and Supervisory Special Agent–both in Charlottesville, VA, and Washington, D.C.–before making the natural transition to philosopher.
 Before joining the FBI, I graduated from law school and served as a law clerk for a federal judge.

 I live in Blacksburg on the edge of the Jefferson National Forest with my wife, a clinical psychologist, and two sons.